 • Providing comfort and relief.
 We can manage their symptoms and pain and ensure their physical well-being.
 We can also provide them with a comfortable and peaceful environment and attend to their personal and hygiene needs.

 • Celebrating their life and legacy.
-We can help them their life and achievements and affirm their worth and contributions.
+We can help them review their life and achievements and affirm their worth and contributions.
 We can also help them create meaningful memories and mementos and leave an impression on their loved ones.

 These are some ways we can provide compassionate care for patients with non-Alzheimer’s dementia.
 We should also remember that every patient is unique, and their journeys may vary.
 We should trust our expertise, observe, and provide the best care to make a difference in their lives.